Equine Groom Standard Apprenticeship Level 2

 Your apprenticeship will be graded Fail, Pass or Distinction.

-The duration of the apprenticeship is based on a skills analysis and the development opportunities within the business.
+The duration of this equine apprenticeship is based on a skills analysis and the development opportunities within the business.

 The maximum duration for this apprenticeship training period is 18 months, with a further period to undertake the End Point Assessment.